-British high street fashion and food chain Marks & Spencer has occupied its historic spot on Oxford Street since 1938.
-The building at 173 Oxford Street was the site of a prominent public entertainment venue opened in 1772 housing a bazaar, a wine merchants and a theatre before it was demolished and rebuilt as the store it is today.
+British high-street fashion and food chain Marks and Spencer has occupied its historic spot on Oxford Street since 1938.
+The building at 173 Oxford Street was the site of a prominent public entertainment venue that opened in 1772, housing a bazaar, wine merchants and a theatre before it was demolished and rebuilt as the store it is today.

-You might not find a theatre inside it anymore but the basement is home to Marks & Spencer’s upscale supermarket for all your food and wine needs.
-The ground, first and second floors are home to womenswear, menswear, underwear, kidswear and home collections covering good quality basics for the whole family as well as fashion items.
-The extensive range of styles includes shoes, bags, accessories and lines catering to petite, plus size and maternity for women as well as a big and tall collection for men.
+You might not find a theatre inside it anymore, but the basement is home to Marks and Spencer’s upscale supermarket for all your food and wine needs.
+The ground, first and second floors are home to womenswear, menswear, underwear, kidswear and home collections covering good quality basics for the whole family and fashion items.
+The extensive range of styles includes shoes, bags, accessories and lines catering to petite, plus size and maternity for women and a big and tall collection for men.

-An extensive range of services are available in-store too including a bureau de change, bra fittings, men’s tailoring and alterations and a café.
-To help you plan for any occasion, special orders can be placed with Marks & Spencer for flowers and plants, wine, cakes (including wedding cakes) and catering.
+An extensive range of services is available in-store, including a bureau de change, bra fittings, men’s tailoring and alterations and a café.
+To help you plan for any occasion, special orders can be placed with Marks and Spencer for flowers and plants, wine, cakes (including wedding cakes) and catering.